Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 - Match venue capacity with guest count, ensuring space for 82-103 typical guests across ceremony, dining, and dancing areas.

 - Compare venue types from barns (£6,897) to castles (£12,454), considering included amenities, accessibility, and seasonal pricing variations.
+Wedding cost calculators provide a solid starting point for budgeting, but gathering specific quotes from vendors is recommended.

 Comparing UK Wedding Venue Types